Legalizing Fentanyl Testing Strips

 Current Legislation

-A 2023 house bill (HB 470) would remove fentanyl testing strips and other drug testing kits from the definition of drug paraphernalia and would legalize the use of drug testing equipment.
+A 2023 House bill (HB 287), would remove testing equipment from the definition of drug paraphernalia.
+Another earlier House bill (HB 470) would remove fentanyl testing strips and other drug testing kits from the definition of drug paraphernalia and legalize drug testing equipment as well.

 Our Position

-New Futures supports HB 470.
+New Futures supports both bills.
 Drug testing kits such as fentanyl test strips are a proven strategy that can save lives.
 Testing strips were specifically designed to prevent overdoses.
-According to the Centers for Disease Control, FTSs “are a low-cost method of helping prevent drug overdoses and reducing harm.”
+According to the Centers for Disease Control, FTSs “are a low-cost method of helping prevent drug overdoses and reducing harm.